GeoNode/geonode/README.rst

 Email
 .....

-Adding an email gateway to GeoNode can be very useful, the two main reasons are the ``ADMINS`` and ``REGISTRATION_OPEN`` settings explained below.
+Adding an email gateway to WorldMap can be very useful, the two main reasons are the ``ADMINS`` and ``REGISTRATION_OPEN`` settings explained below.

 Here is a sample configuration to setup a Gmail account as the email gateway::